 90% of secondary schools now develop their own admissions policies, including their over-subscription criteria.
 This gives schools the power to ensure that all young people have a fair opportunity to join their school.

-Our Fair School Admissions Pledge aims to support schools to make meaningful change to their admissions processes in order to support all children in their communities.
+Our Fair School Admissions Pledge aims to support schools to make meaningful change to their admissions processes in order to support all children in their communities, and our Fair School Admissions Award recognises the progress that schools are making.

 The benefits of changing the system